grig23/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/ad-insertion/r-psdk-dhls-1.4-advertising-requirements.md

 ---
 description: You can insert ads in your VOD and live/linear content by using the Adobe Primetime ad decisioning interface.
-seo-description: You can insert ads in your VOD and live/linear content by using the Adobe Primetime ad decisioning interface.
-seo-title: Advertising requirements
 title: Advertising requirements
-uuid: 734e6fc1-9343-4a5c-86a9-2a6d8e2b9acc
 ---

 # Advertising requirements{#advertising-requirements}